-Total Percent Return

-Funds 1 Year 3 Year 5 Year
+Funds GLAD 1 Year 3 Year 5 Year

-Funds GLAD 71% 68% 5 Year 151%
+GLAD 71% 68% 151%

 GAIN 53% 56% 207%

 GOOD 31% 49% 97%

 LAND 57% 114% 165%

 See "Business-Historical Investment Performance of Our Funds" for information regarding the calculation of investment returns, valuation methodology and factors affecting the investment performance of our funds.
 The historical information presented above and elsewhere in this prospectus with respect to the investment performance of our funds is provided for illustrative purposes only.
-The historical investment performance of the Existing Gladstone Funds is no guarantee of future performance of the Existing Gladstone Funds is no guarantee of future performance of the Existing Gladstone Funds or any other fund we may manage in the future.
+The historical investment performance of the Existing Gladstone Funds or any other fund we may manage in the future.

 Diverse Base of Longstanding Investors.
 We have a long history of raising significant amounts of capital for the Existing Gladstone Funds on a national basis across a broad range of asset classes, and we believe that the strength and breadth of our relationships with individual and institutional investors will provide us with a competitive advantage in raising capital.
 During the nearly two decades of asset management activities of our Adviser Subsidiary, we have built long-term relationships with many individual investors through brokerage houses and smaller institutional investors in the United States, most of which invest in a number of the Existing Gladstone Funds.
-Furthermore, the investor base of the Existing Gladstone Funds is highly diversified, with no single unaffiliated investor in the Existing Gladstone Funds owning more than 10% of the outstanding common stock of those funds as of December 31, 2021.
+Furthermore, the investor base of the Existing Gladstone Funds is highly diversified, with no single unaffiliated investor in the Existing Gladstone Funds owning more than 10% of the outstanding common stock of those funds as of March 31, 2022.
 We believe that our strong network of investor relationships, together with our long-term track record of providing investors in our funds with superior risk-adjusted investment returns, will enable us to continue to grow the Existing Gladstone Funds.
 In addition, within the 12 months following the completion of this offering, if at all, we may launch (a) Gladstone Farming L.P., a limited partnership to be formed in Delaware that is expected to be a privately offered fund that invests in agricultural operations, farming related operations and businesses that support the farming industry in the United States ("Gladstone Farming"), and subsequently, within the 36 months following the offering, if at all, we may launch (b) Gladstone Retail Corporation, a corporation formed in Maryland in 2020 that is expected to be a REIT that invests in retail properties ("Gladstone Retail"), and/or (c) Gladstone Partners Fund L.P., a Delaware limited partnership that is expected to be a privately offered fund that will invest alone or co-invest in new portfolio companies with the Gladstone BDCs ("Gladstone Partners") (collectively, the "Future Gladstone Funds").
 We expect that some portion of our investments in the Future Gladstone Funds will take the form of general partnership interests.
 A general partner generally has unlimited liability for the liabilities of the partnership, including debt of the partnership and any judgments against the partnership.
 There can be no assurance that we will successfully launch any of the Future Gladstone Funds and as a result we may launch some, all or none of the Future Gladstone Funds.
 There is no minimum number of Future Gladstone Funds we intend to launch.
 See "Risk Factors-Risks Related to Our Business-To the extent that our investments in the Future Gladstone Funds are in the form of general partnership interests, such investments are subject to unlimited liability."